SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 \section{Description of methods}

 Eight groups from five different countries registered to this track.
 Five of them proceeded with the submission of their results.
 Each participant was allowed to send us up to three runs for each task, in the form of a dissimilarity matrix per run.
 All but one submitted three runs per task; one participant delivered three runs for Task A and one for Task B. Overall, Task A has gathered $15$ runs, while Task B has $13$ runs.

-The participants are anonymized for review.
-In the following, we list the methods that have been submitted for evaluation.
+In the following, we will denote the methods proposed by the five participants as P1, P2, $\dots$, P5.

+Specifically, \begin{itemize} \item method P1 has been proposed by Andrea Giachetti; \item method P2 has been proposed by Tunde Aderinwale, Charles Christoffer, Woong-Hee Shin, and Daisuke Kihara; \item method P3 has been proposed by Yonghuai Liu, Ekpo Otu, Reyer Zwiggelaar, and David Hunter; \item method P4 has been proposed by Evangelia I. Zacharaki, Eleftheria Psatha, Dimitrios Laskos, Gerasimos Arvanitis, and Konstantinos Moustakas; \item method P5 has been proposed by Huu-Nghia Nguyen, Tuan-Duy Nguyen, Vinh-Thuyen Nguyen-Truong, Danh Le-Thanh, Hai-Dang Nguyen, and Minh-Triet Tran. \end{itemize} Lastly, Andrea Raffo, Ulderico Fugacci, Silvia Biasotti, and Walter Rocchia have been the organizers of the SHREC 2021 track on retrieval and classification of protein surfaces on the basis of their geometry and physicochemical properties.

+The remaining part of this section is devoted to describe in detail the five proposed methods.